-Except for lease liability (see Note 2.10), all financial liabilities are recognized initially at their fair values and subsequently measured at amortized cost, using the effective interest method for those with maturities beyond one year, less settlement payments.
+Except for lease liability (see Note 2.11), all financial liabilities are recognized initially at their fair values and subsequently measured at amortized cost, using the effective interest method for those with maturities beyond one year, less settlement payments.

-Financial liabilities are classified as current liabilities if payment is due to be settled within one year or less after the reporting period (or in the normal operating cycle of the business, if longer), or the Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Otherwise, these are presented as non-current liabilities.
+Financial liabilities are classified as current liabilities if payment is due to be settled within one year or less after the reporting period (or in the normal operating cycle of the business, if longer), or the Company does not have an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.
+Otherwise, these are presented as non-current liabilities

 Financial liabilities are derecognized from the statement of financial position only when the obligations are extinguished either through discharge, cancellation or expiration.
+Financial liabilities are also derecognized when its terms are modified and the cash flows of the modified liability are substantially different, in which case a new financial liability based on the modified terms is recognized at fair value.
 The difference between the carrying amount of the financial liability derecognized and the consideration paid or payable is recognized in profit or loss.